 I am sure that a fair amount of you out there are in the same boat as me.
 It is a daily struggle to find ways to get my family to eat and like their vegetables.
 In my 15 years of experience, I have learned that the best thing to do is keep trying.
 No matter what.
 You have to try all the different kinds of vegetables out there and cook them different ways.
 Now that summer is it full swing, it is the perfect time to get the kids to try out different vegetables.
 You will find vegetables for great prices at this time.

 Here are some tips on how to get the family on board with veggies.

-- Try different cooking methods for vegetables – steamed, roasted, grilled etc. I have really enjoyed vegetables when they are roasted in the oven – like roasted broccoli.
+- Try different cooking methods for vegetables – steamed, roasted, grilled etc. I really enjoye vegetables when they are roasted in the oven – like roasted broccoli.
 Roasting helps bring out the natural sweetness in the veggies.
-Last summer, I also discovered my new favorite way to eat zucchini is when it is cooked on the grill.
+Last summer, I also found my new favorite way to eat zucchini is when you cook it on the grill.
 Trying these different cooking methods has helped me find ways that my family will eat some vegetables that they would not eat before.

-- Get the family involved in the shopping for vegetables.
+- Involve the family in the shopping for vegetables.
 Let them come and help pick out the different vegetables for meals.
-Take them to a Farmer’s Market and shop there for your meals where you can talk to the people who farm and sell the vegetables.
+Take them to a Farmer’s Market.
+Shop there for your meals where you can talk to the people who farm and sell the vegetables.
 Sometimes, what they have to share can help motivate your family to try new vegetables.

 - Have the family prepare the vegetables for meals.
-It seems like they are more likely to eat something they were involved in creating.
-My mom was the one that got me involved in the kitchen and helped foster my passion for food.
+It seems like they are more likely to eat something we involve them in creating.
+My mom was the one that would involve me in the kitchen and helped foster my passion for food.
 You could even grow a garden and have the family help with the veggies from seed to dinner table.